AdeyaOduor/CRUDjs/README.md

         Copy the id of any of the users on the list Create a new GET request tab, copy in the base API URL, and add the id of any of the users to it.
 It should be in a format like this: http://localhost:5000/users/734a9e75-b3f5-415f-82fb-79b4fdf1a593
     Click on “Send”.
 If it’s successful, you will see the user information of the user id you used for the request
+//Test the DELETE user by ID Request

+Here are the steps to delete a user from the database on Postman:

+    Go to Postman
+    Open a new request tab
+    Select "DELETE" from the list of available HTTP methods Enter the URL.
+It should contain the id of the user you want to delete (for example: http://localhost:5000/users/734a9e75-b3f5-415f-82fb-79b4fdf1a593).
+If you don’t have a user in your database, you will need to create one and copy the id.
+    Click on “Send”.